ODINT--Ai-Logo-white (1)

 Limited Liability Company (GmbH)

-One investor can establish a limited liability company with a minimum capital of 25,000 EUR.
+An investor can establish a limited liability company in Germany with a minimum capital of 25,000 EUR.
 The stakes of the limited liability corporation cannot be sent to others and can’t be enrolled on the Stock Market.

 German Joint Stock Company (AG)